davidguttman/vibemob/docs/plan-v1.0.0.md

 *   **Objective:** Route messages from planning threads to Aider for Q&A and store responses.
 *   **Tasks:**
     1.  **`lib/aider.js` - Ensure Q&A Mode:**
-        *   Verify or create a function in `aider.js` that takes a prompt and returns a textual response without attempting file modifications (Q&A mode).
-This might involve passing specific flags or using a different Aider command.
+        *   Review `aiderService.sendPromptToAider(options)`.
+        *   For Q&A, `options.contextFiles` should likely be empty or not provided.
+        *   The `options.prompt` will be the user's message, potentially prefixed with a system message or prior conversation turns to maintain context for Aider.
+        *   Ensure `aider-js`'s `runAider` can be invoked in a mode that primarily returns text responses without requiring file edits, or that its output can be parsed to extract just the textual reply.
     2.  **`lib/core.js` - Aider Q&A Integration:**
-        *   In `handleIncomingMessage` for planning threads:
+        *   In `handleIncomingMessage` for planning threads, when `userState.currentPhase === 'planning-conversation'`:
-            *   Instead of a canned response, call the Aider Q&A function with the user's message.
-            *   The prompt to Aider should likely include relevant context from `chatHistory` to maintain conversation flow.
-Decide on how much history to send.
-            *   Store Aider's response in `chatHistory`.
+            *   Replace the canned response logic.
+            *   Construct the `promptForAider`.
+This might involve taking the last N messages from `userState.chatHistory` and the current `messageContent`.
+            *   Call `const aiderResponseText = await aiderService.sendPromptToAider({ prompt: promptForAider, userId, repoPath: globalRepoPath, modelName: userState.currentModel, apiBase: userState.apiBase, apiKey: userState.apiKey })`.
+            *   Add Aider's response to chat history: `userState.chatHistory.push({ type: 'ai', content: aiderResponseText, timestamp: new Date() })`.
-            *   Send Aider's response back to the user in the Discord thread via `discord-adapter.js`.
+            *   Return `aiderResponseText` to `discord-adapter.js`.
     3.  **Testing:**
         *   Start a planning session.
         *   Ask Aider questions.
 Verify responses are from Aider and the conversation is stored.